Family stuck in flooded truck meets hero who saved baby's life

 "I'm just happy they're okay," Martinez said.

-Later, Martinez was supposed to meet the Ocheltree's son.
-The family and the stranger turned friend have a lot to talk about.
+The family and the stranger-turned-friend have a lot to talk about.
 And they look forward to forming new bonds as they and the city of Canton heal from the storm.

 © 2017 WFAA-TV